 Siggi’s Icelandic Style Strained Non-Fat Vanilla Yogurt

 Not just great-tasting, Siggi’s is one of the lowest-sugar vanilla yogurts on the market.
-The Icelandic yogurt is strained like Greek varieties, which also ups the protein content.
-And for more ways to add the muscle-building nutrient to your diet, check out our go-to high protein snacks for weight loss!
+The Icelandic yogurt is strained more than Greek varieties, which also ups the protein content.
+And for more ways to add the muscle-building nutrient to your diet, check out our go-to high-protein snacks for weight loss!

 Fage Total 2% Greek Yogurt

 Not just creamier and more delicious than the nonfat variety, the little bit of milk fat in 2% Fage allows your body to absorb the fat-soluble vitamins in the yogurt.
-Plus, you can’t get a much purer ingredient list than this: milk, cream, and cultures (oh my!).
+Plus, you can’t get a much purer ingredient list than this: milk, cream, and cultures.